Recovery & Longevity · Long-Term Test · April 29, 2026 · 8 min read

 Pros

-• Auto-shutoff and timer controls feel safe even half-asleep.
+• Auto-shutoff and timer are well-designed — feels safe even when you're half-asleep.

 Cons

-• $599 is a lot of money for what's effectively a heated sleeping bag.
+• $599 is steep for what's effectively a heated sleeping bag.

-• Faint chemical smell on the first 3 sessions.
+• Faint chemical smell on the first few uses.

 Quick verdict

-If you’ll actually use it three times a week, the HigherDose V4 is the cleanest, best-built sauna blanket we’ve put through a 30-day test.
-If you won’t, it becomes a $599 reminder of a wellness phase you’re not in.
+If you’d actually use it three times a week for six months, the HigherDOSE is the cleanest, best-built infrared blanket on the market.
+If you wouldn’t, it’ll quickly become a $599 reminder of a wellness phase you’re not in.

-“It’s the gym membership problem.
 The product is fine.
-The bottleneck is whether the rest of your life makes room for it.” — JM, reviewer
+The bottleneck is whether the rest of your life makes room for it.

 Price & value